Shawn-Armstrong/UCSC_Student_Website_Template/README.md

   ```

 ### Growing from the template
-The template is written in Vuejs because it has a low entry for beginners.
+The template is written in Vuejs because it has a low entry point for beginners.
 If you understand basic JavaScript then I recommend [this course](https://www.udemy.com/course-dashboard-redirect/?course_id=995016) when it's on sale for under $20.
 You can do a lot with only a few hours of this content and by looking at [Veutify's interactive examples](https://v2.vuetifyjs.com/en/).